About Perron Property

-The GCZ is about 650 metres from the Gratien Gold Zone and lies in between the Eastern Gold Zone and the Gratien, slightly to the north of the regional Perron Fault.
-The new GCZ is a near-surface zone that contains high-grade gold mineralization within a broad panel of disseminated gold mineralization with intercepts of up to 26.90 metres grading 3.42 g/t Au including 134.16 g/t Au over 0.50 metres in hole PEG-19-80.
-The gold grades reported having been found from approximately 14.00 metres below the surface in PEG-19-82 down to a depth of approximately 425 metres in PEG-19-98.
+The Grey Cat Zone (“GCZ”) is about 650 m from the Gratien Gold Zone and lies in between the EGZ and the Gratien, slightly to the north of the regional Perron Fault.
+The new GCZ is a near-surface zone that contains high-grade gold mineralization within a broad panel of disseminated gold mineralization with intercepts of up to 26.90 m grading 3.42 g/t Au including 134.16 g/t Au over 0.50 m in hole PEG-19-80.

 The Grey Cat Zone is hosted in a slightly brecciated rhyolite package and associated with a moderate sericite, silica, and chlorite alteration.
 Grey Cat’s Gold system is formed by a main quartz vein located along the inferior or superior contact of a mafic intrusion crosscutting the felsic units inside a larger horizon hosting several veinlets or silicified sheared zones.
 Visible gold is found within veins and veinlets most of the time in association with sphalerite and pyrite.
-GCZ gold mineralization differs from previously announced gold mineralization at the High Grade Zone and the Gratien Zone in that gold is more widespread through broader panels of the host rock rather than concentrated in individual veins.
+GCZ gold mineralization differs from previously announced gold mineralization at the HGZ and the GGZ in that gold is more widespread through broader panels of the host rock rather than concentrated in individual veins.
 However, the Grey Cat zone share the characteristic of having a rich vein along the contact of a mafic intrusion crosscutting the rhyolite with the HGZ.
-The near-surface mineralization of over 20 metres width has the potential to be amenable to open-pit mining methods.
-Amex has now defined the GCZ from approximately 14 metres below surface down to the depth of approximately 425 metres vertically.
+The near-surface mineralization of over 20 m width has the potential to be amenable to open-pit mining methods.
+Amex has now defined the GCZ from approximately 14 m below surface down to the depth of approximately 425 m vertically.
 The zone is open at depth and along strike.